mdn/webextensions-examples/README.md

    [web-ext](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext)
    tool.
 At the command line, open the example extension's folder and type `web-ext run`.
 This launches Firefox and installs the extension automatically.
-   This tool provides some additional development features such as [automatic reloading](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext#Automatic_extension_reloading).
+   This tool provides some additional development features, such as [automatic reloading](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext#Automatic_extension_reloading).

 ## Support for other browsers